Hezbollah official says group does not know anything about attack on Rushdie | Law-Order

 Hezbollah official says group does not know anything about attack on Rushdie

+Tehfe said the parents emigrated to the United States and Matar was born and raised there.
+When asked if Matar or his parents were affiliated with or supported Hezbollah, Tehfe said he had "no information at all" on the political views of the parents or Matar as they lived abroad.

-An official from Iran-backed Lebanese armed group Hezbollah said on Saturday the group had no additional information on the stabbing attack on Salman Rushdie.
+An official from Iran-backed Lebanese armed group Hezbollah said on Saturday the group had no additional information on the stabbing attack against novelist Salman Rushdie.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)